Substack alternative

 When the blog is just a side effect.

 For bloggers, Substack presents a structural problem.
 Every post goes out as an email and lands on a public URL — but that URL lives on substack.com by default, uses a constrained template you share with every other publication on the network, and offers no category pages or SEO controls.
 A $50 one-time add-on lets you redirect your own domain to the Substack publication, but the content still lives on their servers.
 The web surface is real, but it was built as an archive of the newsletter.
-Creators & solopreneurs who write for both inbox and web need both surfaces treated seriously from day one.
+Experts and publishers who write for both inbox and web need both surfaces treated seriously from day one.

 Every line item.
+No fine print.

 A real blog and a real inbox, from one draft.